 Now, do you think, the people suffering from Asperger’s syndrome find it difficult to get a job?

-Though the sufferers of autism might find it difficult in the initial stages, with a little skill and smart strategies it is something which can be possible.
+Though the sufferers of autism might find it difficult in the initial stages, but with a little skill and smart strategies they can perform well just like others.
 Also, autistic people, hold many valuable skills that most employers look for.

 According to Notable autism activist Temple Grandin, following is a list of jobs that could be a perfect fit for people suffering from autism syndrome, based on their thinking style and verbal ability.